Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.5/getting-started/introduction.md

 For improved cross-browser rendering, we use [Reboot]({{< docsref "/content/reboot" >}}) to correct inconsistencies across browsers and devices while providing slightly more opinionated resets to common HTML elements.

-### Ressource Hints
+### Resource Hints

-[Ressource hints](https://www.w3.org/TR/resource-hints/) are meant to optimize browser loading strategy, by either preloading assets, prefetching DNS or preconnecting to domains — but please use them carefully and **only to hint resources you'll really be using soon**.
+[Resource hints](https://www.w3.org/TR/resource-hints/) are meant to optimize browser loading strategy, by either preloading assets, prefetching DNS or preconnecting to domains — but please use them carefully and **only to hint resources you'll really be using soon**.
 It should be used for critical resources only.

 #### `preload` fonts